A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Conclusions

 \section{Conclusions}

 We have presented a post-Born, three-dimensional, on-the-fly ray tracing algorithm based on the Hamiltonian dynamics of light rays.
 This method, termed Hamiltonian ray tracing (HRT), includes the lens-lens coupling and does not assume the Born approximation.
 Additionally, HRT deflects photons based on the gravitational potential generated by the entire cosmological volume, not just that within a single lens plane.
 HRT also performs ray tracing on-the-fly.
 As a result, it integrates well with any gravity solver and computes light ray trajectories and lensing observable maps with minimal computational overhead compared to running the gravity solver alone.
 We implemented HRT using the \pmwd\ library on a GPU platform, demonstrating its accuracy and limitations both for point mass lensing and in generating convergence maps and power spectra for dark matter simulations.
 For point-mass lensing, HRT yields deflection angles accurate to sub-percent levels above the resolution limit.
-When applied to cosmological simulations using the standard PM gravity solver with a $0.4~\Mpch$ particle spacing, HRT generates lensing convergence maps whose power spectrum aligns with the fiducial $\ktng$ results for $\ell < 800$.
-Extending the PM with small-scale force-sharpening method (SO) enables recovery of $C_\ell$ up to $\ell = 1100$.
+When applied to cosmological simulations using the standard PM gravity solver with a $0.4~\Mpch$ particle spacing, HRT generates lensing convergence maps whose power spectrum aligns with the fiducial $\ktng$ results to within $20\%$ of $\cktng$ for $\ell<800$ and $30\%$ for $\ell<1200$.
+Extending the PM with small-scale force-sharpening method (SO) enables recovery of $C_\ell$ to within $10\%$ of $\cktng$ for $\ell<800$ and $15\%$ for $\ell<1200$.
+Future works could extend the tests to other scenarios, such as lensing by compensated black holes in an evolving cosmological setting \cite{Hu_2022} or different weak lensing statistics paired with various redshift distributions.

 While HRT should work with any simulation of structure formation, its implementation is particularly easy in frameworks with automatic differentiation capability, such as \pmwd\ which is based on \jax.
 The forward mode in automatic differentiation helps to co-evolve the lensing observables, such as cosmic shear, with the light ray deflections, since the Jacobian of the latter involves the former.
 On the other hand, we would also need the reverse-mode differentiation to compute the likelihood gradient, for example, in FLI applications that involve Hamiltonian Monte Carlo.
 Automatic reverse-mode differentiation through the whole simulation can be extremely memory consuming, and the adjoint method \cite{LiEtAl2024} has been introduced to obtain memory-efficient gradients.
 The same method can be applied to HRT, which we leave for future development.